 From the recyclers’ perspective, Casper van den Dungen, Vice President of the Plastics Recyclers in Europe (PRE), clearly emphasised that a lot has to be still implemented to meet the European Commission's 2025 target proposal of 55% recycling rate for the complete plastic waste stream in the EU.
 PET bottle recycling is best in class today with more than 55% recycling rates.
 "However, for achieving these overall targets for all plastics and packaging, the most important thing is that the right infrastructure is in place, which is not yet the case," he stated during his presentation.

-Petcore Europe Conference 2018
+PETCORE EUROPE Conference 2018

-The next Petcore Europe Conference will take place in the first quarter of 2018.
+The next PETCORE EUROPE Conference will take place in the first quarter of 2018.
 The exact date and place will be announced in the second half of 2017.

 Contact, pictures & conference papers